 How Substitutions Work

-The substitution system connects three things together:
+The substitution system connects three things:

 Client dietary needs — Each client can have one or more dietary needs on their profile (e.g., Vegetarian, Gluten-Free, No Beef).